-Think of board resolutions as board decisions that are legally binding and gives the company’s team the permission to take action on what the board members voted on.
+Think of board resolutions as board decisions that are legally binding and give the company’s team permission to take action on what the board members voted on.

 At board meetings, all eligible members will vote in favor of the decisions taken.

 Each qualified individual has one vote.
 Board resolutions only pass if they achieve a simple majority (over 50% of directors’ votes).